Catheter Ablation for Atrial Fibrillation

 Catheter ablation originated in the 1980s for treating cardiac arrhythmias and started being used for atrial fibrillation ablation in the 1990s.
 Variations of the procedure have evolved over time.

-One afib ablation procedure that has been done for years, but is much less commonly done today, is AV node ablation, sometimes called AV junctional ablation.
+One afib ablation procedure that has been done for years, but is less commonly done today, is AV node ablation.
+It is sometimes called AV junctional ablation or “ablate and pace.”
 The atrioventricular (AV) node sends electrical signals from the upper to the lower chambers of the heart.
-In this procedure, the AV node is frozen or cauterized to stop electrical signals from being transmitted and a permanent pacemaker is implanted to control the heart's electrical system.
+In this procedure, a permanent pacemaker is implanted to help control the heart’s electrical system.
+Once the pacemaker is in place, the AV node is frozen or cauterized to prevent electrical signals from being transmitted.
+The heart is then reliant on the pacemaker.